-- (4) The nomination of a candidate for a public election shall be made by the production to a nomination meeting of a document, in such form as the States may prescribe by Regulations, subscribed by a proposer and nine seconders, all ten of whom shall be persons entitled under Article 2(1), (2) or (3) to vote for that candidate in any poll held for the election. - (5) The nomination of a person as a candidate for election as Centenier is of no effect unless before the second day before the nomination meeting where the nomination is made, notice of the name of the person is served on the Connétable who has convened the meeting. - (6) The Connétable shall - - (a) make reasonable inquiry as to whether a person referred to in paragraph (5) has been convicted of such offence, whether in Jersey or elsewhere, as the States may prescribe by Regulations; - (b) report the result of that inquiry to the Attorney General;and - (c) if the Connétable himself does not preside at the nomination meeting report the result of that inquiry to the person presiding. - (7) The Connétable, or other person, presiding shall, before any nomination is made, report the result of that inquiry to the meeting. - (8) The meeting shall not be closed less than twenty minutes after it has been opened. - (9) The person presiding shall make a record of the nominations.
+- (4) The nomination of a candidate for a public election shall be made by the production to a nomination meeting of a document, in such form as the States may prescribe by Regulations, subscribed by a proposer and 9 seconders, all 10 of whom shall be persons entitled under Article 2(1), (2) or (3) to vote for that candidate in any poll held for the election. - (5) not in force on the revision date - (6) not in force on the revision date - (7) not in force on the revision date - (8) The meeting shall not be closed less than 20 minutes after it has been opened. - (9) The person presiding shall make a record of the nominations.

-Procedure where candidates do not exceed vacancies
+21 Procedure where candidates do not exceed vacancies